nandoabreu/euromilhoes/docs/part-1-solution.md

 Within these years, draws occurred twice a week, having 522 draw events in the serie as reported on our next chapter about the data overview.

+Data was checked for inconsistencies and duplications.
+Once the data scrapping showed that some bids were added later and out of order, the scrapper program was tuned a few times in order to cover all data, preventing gaps and failures.

 ### Data overview
 The following report and plot were generated from the data frame loaded from the CSV.
 As mentioned earlier, our study's data events happened between years 2018 and 2022.